shrinerb/shrine/doc/direct_s3.md

   changes the location.

-* If your request workers have a timeout configured or you're using Heroku, uploading a large files to S3 or any external service inside the request-response lifecycle might not be able to finish before the request times out.
+* If your request workers have a timeout configured or you're using Heroku, uploading large files to S3 or any external service inside the request-response lifecycle might not be able to finish before the request times out.